SymphonyAgency/SymphonyJS/README.md

 - 'lg'

 ### `dependency`
-This setting is determines whether or not the function is enqueued based on whether or not the query returns any elements.
+This setting is determines whether or not the action is enqueued based on whether or not the query returns any elements.

 Accepts a string that can be passed to `querySelectorAll`

 ### `onlyOnBreakpointChanged`
-Including a function in the resize event will trigger a function to run a lot.
+Enqueing on resize will trigger a action to run a lot.
-This setting will only allow the function to run when a breakpoint has changed.
+This setting will only allow the action to run when a breakpoint has changed.

 ### `runOnce`
-Some functions may need to be run only once, yet still have a reset function for inactive breakpoints.
-Setting this to `true` will run the function only one time upon entering an active breakpoint.
+Some actions may need to be run only once, yet still have a reset function for inactive breakpoints.
+Setting this to `true` will run the action only one time upon entering an active breakpoint.
 If the reset function is called, then it will reactivate after reentering the active breakpoint range.